Efficient Cross-Shard Transaction Execution in Sharded Blockchains: A Benchmark for Sharded Blockchains

-\paragraph{Data transfer between shards.} \ws\ shards need to download data from other \ws\ shards to execute cross-shard transactions.
+{\bf Data transfer between shards.} Since every \ws\ shard maintain disjoint subset of the entire state, sometimes nodes of a \ws\ shard need to download state information from nodes of other \ws\ shards to execute cross-shard transactions.
 Figure~\ref{fig:key-freq} illustrates the cumulative distribution of cross-shard transactions in terms of the amount of data transfer needed.
 Observe that, in every \ws\ shard, more than 95\% of cross shard transactions only require transferring at most 128 bytes of data (4 values) from other shards to execute the transaction locally.
 This shows that the data transfers for local execution of cross shard transactions is minimal.